Official state symbol Louisiana State Flag Adopted 1912 Standardized 2010

 The current official flag standardized by statute, depicting the pelican in her vigilance with three blood drops.

-Symbols of the Louisiana State Flag
+Key Symbols on the Louisiana Flag

 Louisiana Pelican